ChemiCloud Review: LiteSpeed Hosting With ~100ms Global TTFB — Powered By Faster CPUs, NVMe SSDs, 3 CPUs/3GB RAM

 • SiteGround limits CPU seconds and suspends accounts until you upgrade (a common issue in their FB group), ChemiCloud includes 100% of CPU resources.

 • SiteGround gets expensive between higher renewals after 1 year, $14.99/mo premium CDN, $2.49/mo Site Scanner, $30 migrations, and a paid cache plugin (like FlyingPress / WP Rocket) if you want better performance than SG Optimizer.
-ChemiCloud costs significantly less between cheaper renewals, third-party CDNs, free Imunify360 Security, 10-200 free migrations, and free LiteSpeed Cache plugin.
+ChemiCloud costs significantly less between cheaper renewals, QUIC.cloud CDN, free Imunify360 Security, 10-200 free migrations, and free LiteSpeed Cache plugin.

 • SiteGround develops custom products (SiteGround Speed Optimizer, CDN, Site Tools) compared to existing solutions (LiteSpeed Cache, Cloudflare, cPanel) that have experienced development teams and have usually been around much longer.

-• SiteGround uses Nginx, ChemiCloud uses LiteSpeed (faster and resource-efficient).
+• SiteGround uses Nginx, ChemiCloud uses LiteSpeed (fast and resource-efficient).

 • SiteGround’s Optimizer plugin can’t delay JavaScript, remove unused CSS, and lacks features with compatibility issues (hence a 4.2/5 star rating) compared to LiteSpeed Cache which has 4.8/stars, 6M installs, and a better development team.